5 Gottman Method Couples Communication Exercises and Conversation Starters

 • I appreciate your generosity.
 I particularly noticed the other day when you …

-Couples Communication Exercise 2: Talk About Goals and Dreams for the Future
+Gottman Communication Exercise 2: Talk About Goals and Dreams for the Future (Conversation Starter)

 Talking about your dreams and goals for the future is a great way to foster closeness between you and your partner.
 Sharing about your written and unspoken ambitions can bring understanding and support to the relationship.
 Here are some questions to ask to get you started: